thejinxters/popl-project/paper.md

 As you can see, one function takes an obj and an int as parameters, while the other takes two integers.
 If two integers are passed into the function, the second method will run as int, int is more specific than int, obj despite both technically being correct.
-If it is ambiguous which is more specific, an AmbiguousMethods error will be thrown.
+If it is ambiguous as to which is more specific, an AmbiguousMethods error will be thrown.

-In the case of ambiguous methods, order can be declared through use of the __proceed__ function which simply returns a callable to the next-most specific method.
-In order to run certain methods every time a function is called, decorators such as @before, @after, and @around can be used.
+In the case of ambiguous methods, order can be declared through use of the `__proceed__` function which simply returns a callable to the next-most specific method.
+In order to run certain methods every time a function is called, decorators such as `@before`, `@after`, and @around can be used.
 These are typically used for establishing pre-conditions and post-conditions.
-If a method is specified as @before, it will run before the primary function.
-An example of setting a pre-condition is shown in **code block E**, where @before is used to check if a database is available before the main function is called.
+If a method is specified as `@before`, it will run before the primary function.
+An example of setting a pre-condition is shown in **code block E**, where `@before` is used to check if a database is available before the main function is called.

 #####Code Block E: Example from PEP 3124
 ```python